pinkest-nekomata/LaDS-Lore-Project/Wanderers/Velox Venator.md

-Battle description:
+**Description**
-Its origin can be traced back to pollution in mountainous regions.
+> Its origin can be traced back to pollution in mountainous regions.
 The excellent hunting skills and agility allow it to move and jump quickly.
 The tip of its tail is extremely sharp.